samborkent/uuid/README.md

 # UUID

-**The version 7 and 8 implementations in this package are based on a draft proposal, so they could possibly change in the future.**
+**This package is currently outdated, as it was based on a draft proposal.
+However, the accepted RFC has no significant changes.
+This package will be updated in the near future.**

 This package implements UUID version 4 and 7, as defined by the latest draft of [RFC4122](https://datatracker.ietf.org/doc/html/draft-ietf-uuidrev-rfc4122bis-14).
 It also includes a custom implementation of UUID version 8, which is reserved for vendor specific UUID implementations.